RupendraCHA/Flow_Ai_Assignment/README.md

 # Personal Expense Tracker Backend RESTful API Project

+## Overview
+This project provides a RESTful API for managing personal financial records.
+Users can record their income and expenses, retrieve past transactions, and get summaries for totalIncome and totalExpenses, filtered by type.
+The API is built using Node.js and Express.js, with MongoDB as the database solution.

 ## Features of the project:
 - Registering New User.
 - Logining as a User.